 Requests for application forms should be addressed to the Director of Admissions of the campus where the student wishes to enroll.
-The following procedures must be completed before admission to the college.
+The following procedures must be completed before admission to the college is granted.

-- 1. The prospective student should submit an application for admission. - The campus Director of Admissions should receive by mail an official transcript showing all high school (or GED) and college work. - 3.
-Results of the American College Test should be sent to the Office of Admissions, either directly from ACT or must appear on a official copy of the high school transcript.
-Students age 21 or older are not required to take the ACT unless a particular program of study requires it as an admission requirement.
+- 1. The prospective student should submit an application for admission. - The campus Director of Admissions should receive by mail official transcripts showing all high school (or GED) and college work. - Students entering Mississippi Gulf Coast Community College for the first time will be required to participate in appropriate testing and orientation.

-Any new student, born after 1956, submitting an application and attending classes on any campus or center must submit documentation of immunization against red measles (Rubeola) and German measles or proof of exemption.

-Entering Freshmen must participate in an orientation and placement testing session on the campus of the student's choice.
-Students will be notified as to the date of these sessions.
+- a.
+First-time college students must provide the college with ACT assessment scores or take the total ASSET Test Battery. - b.
+Students desiring to enroll in math and English classes for the first time will provide the college with ACT (Enhanced) scores or they will take the math and English sections of the ASSET Test Battery. - c.
+All first-time Mississippi Gulf Coast Community College students will be required to successfully participate in an activity providing an orientation to the college. - d.
+The college will accept either the ACT Assessment scores or the ACT ASSET scores for meeting admissions requirements and for determining course placement. - e.
+Those students who test for placement in all developmental courses may enroll in a maximum of 12 hours. - 4.
+Any new student, born after 1956, submitting an application and attending classes on any campus or center must submit documentation of immunization against measles and Rubella or proof of exemption. - 5.
 Students are not officially accepted until all admission requirements are met by providing proper documentation.
-Documentation must be provided before enrollment or during the first semester of attendance.
-Students failing to do so may be denied admission for the next semester.

-An applicant for admission to the freshman class on any campus must be a graduate of an accredited high school or may be admitted if scores on the General Education Development (GED) Test are acceptable to the college.

-- All students displaying overall weakness in high school grades or low scores on the ACT or unacceptable scores on the college administered placement exams will be encouraged to enroll in Developmental Studies Courses. - Under certain conditions, students who have not graduated from an accredited high school may be admitted after having met minimum State requirements for a high school diploma and upon mutual agreement between college and high school officials.
+Documentation must be provided before enrollment or by the Friday of the 4th week of attendance.
+Students failing to do so may be denied continued enrollment. - 6.
+An applicant for admission to the freshman class on any campus must be a graduate of an accredited high school or may be admitted if scores on the General Education Development (GED) Test are acceptable to the college. - All students displaying overall weakness in high school grades or low scores on the ACT or unacceptable scores on the college administered placement exams will be encouraged to enroll in developmental studies courses. - 8.
+Under certain conditions, students who have not graduated from an accredited high school may be admitted after having met minimum State requirements for a high school diploma and upon mutual agreement between college and high school officials.